Neomediatech/rspamd/README.md

 | -------- | ------- | ----------- |
 | tbd | tbd | to be done |

-## Original rspamd tree (from Ubuntu 18.04 install) for reference
+## Original rspamd tree, from Ubuntu 20.04 install and rspamd 3.4, for reference
 ```
-/etc/rspamd/
+/etc/rspamd
 ├── actions.conf
 ├── cgp.inc
 ├── common.conf